TimBstn/Unsupervised-Learning-Survey/README.md

-# Unsupervised-Learning-Survey
-Analyzing survey data of smartphone and app usage to create insightful customer groups and targeting strategies using Principal Component Analysis (PCA) and unsupervised learning techniques in python
+# Working with survey data - an Unsupervised Learning application

+We are given survey data asking people about their usage of phones and apps (see Excel and pdf for explanation).
+We want to come up with strategies to target specific users grouping them by purchase behavior, affinity to technology and personality traits.

+## Techniques

+We used several techniques to group the customers, p.e.
+PCA, clustering, and plotting.